 This course introduces students to some of the central issues in metaphysics.
 Questions considered may include: Which kinds of things exist?
 What is one saying when one says that something “exists”?
 What does it mean to say that something causes something else?
 What is one saying when one says that something might possibly be other than it is?
 What does it mean to say that something is the same identical thing at one time that it is at another?

 PHIL 256 Moral Philosophy

 An introduction to moral theory and moral principles, including egoism, utilitarianism, Kantian deontology, and virtue theory.
 The course considers whether morality is a matter of custom, convention, or individual preference, and asks how we can determine what is morally right and what is morally wrong.
-Topics include the relationship between morality and religion, the ethics of patriotism and cosmopolitanism, the nature of justice, race and justice, Confucian conceptions of self-cultivation, Buddhist virtue ethics, and finding meaning in life.
+Topics typically include the relationship between morality and religion, moral motivation, moral relativism, conceptions of justice, Confucian conceptions of self-cultivation, Buddhist virtue ethics, and finding meaning in life.